aws/lightsail-setup-instance-https/README.md

-## My Project

-TODO: Fill this README out!

-Be sure to:

-* Change the title in this README
-* Edit your repository description on GitHub
+## Lightsail Website Setup

+This repository contains the various scripts that are run as part of setting up your website on Lightsail.

 ## Security